bioinfologics/satsuma2/README.md

 * a match scoring scheme that eliminates almost all false hits.
 * an asynchronous "battleship"-like search that enables fast whole-genome alignment.

-Satsuma also interfaces with MizBee, a multi-scale synteny browser for exploring conservation relationships in comparative genomics data (<http://www.cs.utah.edu/~miriah/mizbee/Overview.html>).
+Satsuma2 also interfaces with MizBee, a multi-scale synteny browser for exploring conservation relationships in comparative genomics data (<http://www.cs.utah.edu/~miriah/mizbee/Overview.html>).

 Satsuma2 is implemented in C++ on Linux.